Weekly Online Mythosomatic Qigong Classes

 New students always welcome.

-We will practice a variety of the MogaDao Qigong forms each week.
+We will practice a huge width of the Mythosomatic Qigong forms during these two ongoing series,

 Three Pillars Qigong for Trauma, Anxiety and Grief: This form was created in response to the modern epidemic of anxiety and trauma, with an understanding of the way that “biographical” trauma intersects with how the “infosphere” has colonized modes of self-sovereignty and human freedom.
 This series focuses on the three phases of trauma that Zhen Dao has identified as the essential stages of healing the “shatterment” of the Jing-Qi bridge—the passage between one’s destiny and one’s capacity to express it—that characterizes all types of trauma.
 The form consists of three sets or pillars: “Parasympathis,” a coinage describing the active process of calming the traumatized nervous system; Neurogenesis, or the building of non-shattered pathways of Qi; and Reintegration, or the preparation of the field of qi for experience.
 This form reflects the understanding that the imagination is the foundation of healing.